Timinator2000/Algorithm_X/06 - your turn/04 - winamax.md

 # Visualizing the Problem

-Let’s start with a quote right from the problem statement:
+Let’s start with a quote from the problem statement:

 > In this puzzle, you are given a grid representing a golf course.
 On each course is a certain amount of balls and an equal amount of holes.
 The objective is to find the route for each ball to a different hole without their paths ever crossing.